hmakelin/gisnav/docs/index.rst

 .. figure:: _static/img/logo.png
   :width: 400

 Welcome to GISNav's documentation!
-In the sidebar you will links to GISNav's developer and API documentation.
+In the sidebar you will find links to developer guides and API documentation, as well as information on the project's development goals.

 GISNav relies on ROS 2 and is assumed to be paired with PX4 Autopilot.
 You may also be interested in their
 documentation: